 Getting to the Takayama Spring Festival

-Hie Shrine is a 20–25 minute walk from Takayama Station which is on the JR Takayama and JR Hida lines.
-You can reach Takayama station direct from Nagoya on the Hida Limited Express – it costs ¥5,500 for a non-reserved sead and takes around two and a half hours).
+Hie Shrine is a 20–25 minute walk from Takayama Station, which is on the JR Takayama and JR Hida lines.
+Nagoya is the nearest major city and rail hub.
+Hourly “Hida” limited express trains run from Nagoya to Takayama Station (and onwards to Toyama) without requiring a transfer.
+This costs around ¥6,340 and takes around two and a half hours.
 There are also busses running from Osaka and Kyoto costing in the region of ¥4,000–¥6,000.
-From Tokyo you can either take the bullet train or catch a night bus to Toyama or Nagoya and catch the Hida Limited Express from there.

 From Tokyo, you can either take the bullet train or a night bus to Toyama or Nagoya and catch the Hida limited express from at either end.
 We don’t recommend driving because of street closures around the festival and traffic.
 Central Takayama is compact and easy to get around without a car.

 Takayama is within the JR Central Rail Pass area.